Migration and Predation

 What is the difference in animal behaviors between both seasons?

 In January/February, wildebeest are calving and other ungulates (such as zebra) are nursing young, and cheetah females with cubs are more visible as they follow the herd movements.
-In July/August, although not guaranteed, we have the best chance of seeing herds of zebra and wildebeest cross the Mara River while trying to avoid crocodiles.
+In July/August, although not guaranteed, you have the best chance of seeing zebra and wildebeest herds cross the Mara River while trying to avoid crocodiles.

 What is the difference in climate between both seasons?